-The partition $\mc P$ is essentially identical with the partition in \cite[7.51]{Einsiedler_Lindenstrauss}.
+The partition $\mc P$ in the proof of Proposition~\ref{effectcover} is essentially identical with the partition in \cite[7.51]{Einsiedler_Lindenstrauss}.
 However our situation is slightly different to the one in \cite{Einsiedler_Lindenstrauss} for which reason we outline the necessary steps of proof.
 The differences are as follows: \begin{itemize} \item The measure $\sigma$ is not necessarily ergodic, and we cannot reduce to an ergodic situation as in \cite{Einsiedler_Lindenstrauss}. \item We want to find a big set $Q$ on which the inclusion relation

 holds for all $N\in\N$ (in \cite{Einsiedler_Lindenstrauss}, the mass of $Q$ does not matter as long as it is positive, and it is asked for the (weaker) relation